ibm-cloud-docs/apps/tutorials/tutorial_starter-kit.md

 1. From the [starter kits](https://{DomainName}/developer/appservice/starter-kits){: new_window} ![External link icon](../../icons/launch-glyph.svg "External link icon") page in the {{site.data.keyword.dev_console}} console, select a starter kit, and click **Create app**.

     To see what is included in the starter kit, select the tile and read the details.
-If you want to use a blank starter kit and customize it, select the **Create App** tile.
+If you want to use a basic starter kit and customize your app, select the **Create App** tile.
     {: tip}

 2. Name your app, and select a resource group.